 Core Nursery School Program

-10-10:15 Clean Up
+15 minutes Clean Up

-10:15-10:30 Bathroom Break
+15 minutes Bathroom Break

-11:20-11:30 Get ready for Parents
+10 minutes Get ready for Parents

 Fridays are Fabulous

-Children must already be enrolled in the two-day program to be eligible for enrolment in the Friday Program.
+Children must already be enrolled in the two-day program to be eligible for enrollment in the Friday Program.
 It is a continuation of the weekly themes and not a duplication.
 Free play is still an important aspect of the morning.
 The children are learning to share, communicate and cooperate with one another during this time.
 The small teacher/student ratio can allow us to do more entailed art, experiments, or maybe even some drama.

 We use the upstairs hall for gross motor play.
 After warming up, this is great time to use the balls, parachute, or play games.
 The children really enjoy this time.